 The Work Opportunity Tax Credit is a federal program that provides employers with tax credits for hiring individuals from certain target groups that have faced barriers to employment, including people with disabilities.

-Created as a part of the 1996 Small Business Job Act, the WOTC was a temporary tax credit designed to promote employment, empowering individuals to become members of the workforce and attain self-sufficiency while earning a steady income.
+Created as a part of the 1996 Small Business Job Act, the WOTC began as a temporary tax credit designed to promote employment, empowering individuals to become members of the workforce and attain self-sufficiency while earning a steady income.
+Since its initial enactment, the WOTC has been extended several times—most recently through 2025—with legislation on the table to enhance it.

 How Does the Work Opportunity Tax Credit Work?

-• Is in their first year of employment
+- Is in their first year of employment.

-• Is certified as being a member of a target group
+- Is certified as being a member of a target group.

-• Performs at least 400 hours of services for that employer
+- Performs at least 400 hours of services for that employer.

 Individuals working fewer than 400 hours but at least 120 hours for an employer are subject to a reduced credit (25 percent).
 Rehired employees are not eligible for the WOTC.
+Eligible employers can apply any unused WOTC from the current year to the previous year and carry it forward.
+The maximum tax credit is generally $2,400.

 How Does an Employer Claim This Credit?